chrisgrieser/shimmering-obsidian/docs/Screenshot Features.md

 ## OCR Screenshots
 **`Triggered via Hotkey`: Take an OCR Screenshot.**
 - Similar to the default Mac Hotkey `⌘ ⇧ + 4`, you will be able to select part of your screen for a screenshot.
 However, instead of saving a screenshot, a new note will be created which contains the OCRed content of the selection.
-- If the file “OCR-Screenshot.md” already exists in your vault root, any subsequent OCR screenshots will instead append to this note.
-This is intended for taking OCR screenshots in quick succession, e.g., during a live lecture or presentation.
+- The *absolute* path set in the [workflow configuration](Workflow%20Configuration.md#Screenshot-Features) `ocr_screenshot_file` determines where the the text resulting from the OCR  will be saved to.
+When empty, will save the text to the file `{vault-path}/OCR-Screenshots.md`.
+If the file already exists, any subsequent OCR screenshots will instead append to the note.
 - You can change the prefix to OCR screenshots by changing the [workflow configuration](Workflow%20Configuration.md#Screenshot-Features) `ocr_prefix`.
 	- Use a different date format by following [Alfred's Placeholder-Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
 	- You can leave `ocr_prefix` empty or insert any other fixed value (e.g., a YAML-Header).
 	- 💡 While not very visible, the workflow configuration variables *do* accept multi-line values.
 - For best results, you should set the proper languages to be recognized with the workflow setting `ocr_languages`.
-- When the [workflow configuration](Workflow%20Configuration.md#Screenshot-Features) `open_after_screenshot` is set to `true`, then the note will be opened after taking the screenshot. 💡 Set this to `false` to take OCR screenshots in quick succession without opening Obsidian.
+- When the [workflow configuration](Workflow%20Configuration.md#Screenshot-Features) `open_after_screenshot` is set to `true`, then the note will be opened after taking the screenshot. 💡 Set this to `false` to take OCR screenshots in quick succession without opening Obsidian, e.g., during a live lecture or presentation.

 ### Requirements
 For the OCR Screenshot Feature, you need to install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html).
 If you use Homebrew, you can do so with the following two commands: